lightly-ai/lightly/docs/source/getting_started/platform.rst

 **What you will learn**

-In this guide we will show you how to setup your S3 bucket, configure your dataset to use said bucket and to only upload metadata to lightly while preserving the privacy of your data
+In this guide, we will show you how to setup your S3 bucket, configure your dataset to use said bucket, and only upload metadata to Lightly while preserving the privacy of your data

 Setting up Amazon S3
 ^^^^^^^^^^^^^^^^^^^^^^
 For Lightly to be able to create so-called `presigned URLs/read URLs <https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html>`_ to be used for displaying your data in your browser, Lightly needs at minimum to be able to read and list permissions on your bucket.
 If you want Lightly to create optimal thumbnails for you while uploading the metadata of your images, write permissions are also needed.

-Let us assume your bucket is called datalake.
+Let us assume your bucket is called `datalake`.
 And let us assume the folder you want to use with Lightly is located at projects/farm-animals/

-Creating an IAM
+**Creating an IAM**

 1. Go to the `Identity and Access Management IAM page <https://console.aws.amazon.com/iamv2/home?#/users>`_ and create a new user for Lightly.
 2. Choose a unique name of your choice and select "Programmatic access" as "Access type".
 Click next